 To apply for a place at Breamish Valley Nursery please contact Mrs Theresa McCann on 01665 578225

-Our Parent and Toddler Group, 'The Owlets', runs alongside our nursery on Thursday mornings at 9.30 - 11.00 am.
+Our Parent and Toddler Group runs on a Tuesday morning from 9.00 to 11.00am.
 Babies and toddlers are able to join in with a variety of activities under the supervision of their parent/carer.
-Mrs Ryan and Mrs McCann are always on hand for a chat!
+Mrs Miller and Mrs McCann are always on hand for a chat!

 Our School Curriculum- Early Years